Do Go On - 302 - The Cherry Sisters ; The Worst Show in Vaudeville

 Yeah.

-And the wind cries.
+and the wind cries.

-Get back and saw.
+Get back inside.

-Oh, that's how wind sounds.
+That's how wind sounds.

 So Nathan never came back.